Posted on March 10, 2017

 Explanation of Criminal Search & Seizure Laws in Orange County

 Search and seizure laws are governed under the Fourth Amendment of the California and United States Constitution.
-The Fourth Amendment is applicable to government searches and not private citizens, unless a private person was an acting agent or acting in the direction of law enforcement.
+The Fourth Amendment is applicable to government searches and not private citizens unless a private person was an acting agent or acting in the direction of law enforcement.
 Additionally, a defendant contesting a search or seizure must have standing.
 In other words, the defendant must have a reasonable expectation of privacy in the place that was searched.

 A violation of someone’s Fourth Amendment right mandates all evidence garnered because of the unlawful search or seizure.
 In California, an attorney files a motion to suppress codified under Penal Code 1538.5 outlining the general theories of how a violation occurred.
-A hearing will be held where a judge will decide about whether or not the search or seizure was legal within the California and/or Federal Constitution.
+A hearing will be held where a judge will decide whether or not the search or seizure was legal within the California and/or Federal Constitution.

-Search and seizure issues arises under all law enforcement contact scenarios such as traffic stops, home searches, or vehicle searches.
+Search and seizure issues arise under all law enforcement contact scenarios such as traffic stops, home searches, or vehicle searches.
 Under some exceptions, law enforcement must be armed with probable cause prior to effectuating a detention or conducting an intrusive search on someone’s person or papers.

 Standard of Proof

-- Probable Cause: Probable cause is a higher standard than reasonable suspicion.
+Probable cause is a higher standard than reasonable suspicion.
 It is the standard that is required to gain a search warrant or for officers to conduct searches where a warrant is not required.
 This is also the standard officers must achieve prior to effectuating the arrest of a suspect.
 Probable cause is “sufficient reason based upon known facts to believe a crime has been committed or that certain property relates to a crime.”
 Typically, probable cause must exist prior to an arrest, search, or seizure.

 Types of Searches